 Before the devastating appearance of Hurricanes Irma and Harvey this past month, 2014’s “Frankenstorm” Sandy was the second costliest disaster (after 2005’s Hurricane Katrina) in U.S. history.
 It was certainly the worst disaster in modern New York City history.
 The 2014 storm caused 14-foot water surges that flooded downtown Manhattan and the shores of Brooklyn, […]

-It has been almost one year since the Member Civics League (MCL) was born.
-On the eve of last year’s general election, ICS members and others interested in discussing issues important to the disability community gathered at ICS’s Brooklyn office for the first monthly meeting to share and learn about how to be effective advocates […]
+It has been almost one year since the Civics League for Disability Rights was born.
+On the eve of last year’s general election, ICS members and others interested in discussing issues important to the disability community gathered at ICS’s Brooklyn office for their first monthly meeting to share and learn about how to be effective […]

 In the latest episode of ICS Independence Radio, host Stephanie Wallace talks with Nettie Harper, director of ICS’s Dementia Program, about how to live with dementia, whether you are a person diagnosed with the condition or are that person’s caregiver or aide.
 You can listen to the episode here.
 For most people, dementia is a […]